purpleidea/flabbergast/flabbergast-manual.md

  - `: Used` indicates that a value is expected to be available through lookup.
 It does not actually *do* anything; it is merely a way to explain intentions to others and provide a place to hang documentation.
 It can be thought of as a weak version of `Required` attributes, and is usually preferable.
  - `: Now`, followed by an expression, creates an attribute, but evaluates is eagerly, in the current context, much like the function call convenience syntax.

 There is also a function call convenience syntax.
 In their own way, templates can act as lambdas.
 In frame instantiation, the expressions are evaluated in the context of the frame created.
 In a function call, expressions provided are evaluated in the current (parent) context, then placed into the instantiated template.
 A list of unnamed expressions can be provided and these are collected into an `args` frame.
-Finally, instead of simply returning the entire frame, the `value` attribute is returned from the instantiated frame.
+Finally, instead of returning the entire frame, the `value` attribute is returned from the instantiated frame.
 For instance, the function call:

     {
       a : 3